Sinkasha/Reflections/content/Faltera/Fusilla/Canonbury.md

 ---
 publish: true
-title: Canonbury, Fusilla
+Title: Canonbury, Fusilla
-modified: 2025-09-16T09:58:38.000-07:00
+Type: Place
-cssclasses: ""
+Blurb: Mining settlement
 ---
 # Canonbury

 A city with a relatively normal settlement on the ground but with a vast network of tunnels and underground rooms and structures within the mountain.
 Home to a bustling night market for each season with various exports and very expensive things.
 The city houses a large population.
 The mineshafts within the mountain is mostly for coal mining.
-One can reach [[Faltera/Fusilla/Parli]] by going straight through the mountain path.
+One can reach [[Parli]] by going straight through the mountain path.